-- It must not include false floors of any kind, cork or shingles attached to any wall or ceiling surface.
+- It must not include false floors of any kind, or cork or shingles attached to any wall or ceiling surface.

-All student room construction shall be removed and the room returned to its original condition prior to checking out of the room.
-University Student Housing will not provide storage for any materials involved in student room construction, nor will the department assume any liability for injury or damage because of construction.
+All student room construction shall be removed, and the room returned to its original condition prior to checking out of the room.
+University Student Housing will not provide storage for any materials involved in student room construction, nor will the department assume any liability for injury or damage because of such construction.

 It is highly suggested that a FixIt at fixit.housing.ttu.edu be submitted to have beds adjusted.
 University Student Housing is not liable for injuries caused by adjusting room furniture.
 More information is available online at housing.ttu.edu.

-Microwave ovens must operate at 1500 watts or less.
-(Because of limitation of the electrical systems in the residence halls, microwave ovens may not operate satisfactorily, especially if operated in conjunction with other appliances.)
+- Microwave ovens must operate at 1500 watts or less.
+(Because of limitation of the electrical systems in the residence halls, microwave ovens may occasionally not perform as designed, especially if operated in conjunction with other appliances.)

-- Radios, stereo systems, computers, desk lamps and electric blankets are also permitted provided the total electrical requirements do not exceed the capacity of the system.
+- Radios, stereo systems, computers, desk lamps and electric blankets are also permitted provided the total electrical requirements do not exceed the capacity of the system as determined by University Student Housing and Housing Facilities.
 All equipment should be kept in safe operating condition.
 No outside antennas of any type are permitted.